3. Important! One final pre-flight check

 There are 3 ways to do that:

-1. Calling the resendTransfer() method on the initiator contract in the source network, passing the transferHash as a parameter, and sending a certain amount of native coins from the source network.
-This method can be invoked from any address, meaning anyone can send a certain amount of coins to attempt resending the transfer.
+as a parameter, and sending a certain amount of native coins from the source network.
+This method can be invoked from any address, meaning anyone can send a certain amount of coins to attempt resending the transfer.Calling the

-2. Calling the resendAsterizmTransfer() method on the client contract in the source network, passing the transferHash as a parameter, and sending a certain amount of native coins from the source network.
-This method can only be invoked by the contract owner.
+method on the client contract in the source network, passing the transferHash as a parameter, and sending a certain amount of native coins from the source network.
+This method can only be invoked by the contract owner.Calling the console method of the client's off-chain module, passing the following parameters: chainSymbol, transferHash, commissionAmount (THIS METHOD IS STILL UNDER DEVELOPMENT, COMING SOON).

 After executing one of the methods described above, the relay will attempt to resend the transfer using a fee increased by the amount of coins sent.
 In this process, the initially sent fee and the fee added with the transfer resend method will be summed up.